 8. Applying for a Job

-A good credit score shows responsibility and reliability in performing job duties.
 People with poor credit may be perceived as being easily distracted by personal stress, potentially interfering with their job performance.

-Employers will still examine your credit history, regardless of whether these perceptions are accurate or not.
+While a potential employer won’t be able to see your credit score, they can still examine your credit history, regardless of whether these perceptions are accurate or not.
 If you have limited credit history, consider writing a letter of explanation.
 This can clarify that your credit is limited by choice, not poor decision-making.
 If you have bad credit, a supplemental letter can help explain any relevant circumstances.